-Drivewyze uses the ISS inspection value, along with other state specified criteria, to help determine the rate at which an enrolled truck will be instructed to pull in.
+Drivewyze uses a carrier’s ISS score, along with other state specified criteria, to help determine the rate at which an enrolled truck will be instructed to pull in.
 The pull in criteria for a range of ISS scores is set and managed by each individual state agency, and so varies from state to state and even from site to site.

 This allows agencies to balance their manpower availability for pull ins and inspections with the need to achieve the highest safety value.
 Some agencies may grant bypasses up to 98% of the time for carriers with stellar ISS scores, while reducing the bypass rate to 50% or less for those with poorer scores – or even deciding to pull everyone in for a period of time due an inspection blitz.

 Because bypass rates vary from state to state, and change over time, the best way to determine how your carrier ISS score translates into a Drivewyze PreClear bypass rate – on the routes where you operate – is to try Drivewyze for free and see for yourself.
-Individual drivers can try Drivewyze for free on their smartphones and tablets for 30 days, while carriers interested in using Drivewyze on their in-cab telematics device can receive a free detailed analytics report that shows them what kind of bypasses they can expect to receive and take advantage of a free trial by contacting our customer support.
+Individual drivers can try Drivewyze for free on their smartphones and tablets for 30 days.
+Carriers interested in using Drivewyze on their in-cab telematics device can receive a free detailed analytics report that shows them what kind of bypasses they can expect to receive and take advantage of a free trial by contacting our customer support.

 But all states set a random pull in rate for all vehicles, which means that occasional pull in commands may be given to even the most pristine carriers.